mudita/MuditaOS/harmony_changelog.md

 * Added custom alarms functionality
 * Added update instruction screen at end of onboarding
 * Added update instruction screen in Settings
-* Added volume setting for focus timer application
+* Added volume setting for Focus Timer application
 * Added label with the name of the application on the countdown screens
+* Added What's New section shown after update

 ### Changed / Improved
 * Changed the refresh rate of the progress bar screen